jafayassine03/Rock-Paper-Scissors/README.md

 Minimum 3 rounds are played

-Draws do not count as wins but are allowed
+Draws are allowed but do not count as wins

-If after 3 rounds both players have equal wins, extra rounds are played until someone is ahead
+If after 3 rounds both players are tied, extra rounds are played until a winner emerges

-The winner takes the crown 👑
+Winner takes the crown 👑

-🎮 Gameplay Overview

-The game starts with Yassine introducing himself:

-"Hello!
-My name is Yassine and I wanna beat you at Rock Paper Scissors."
+🎮 What’s New in This Version

-The player enters their name.
-Yassine explains the rules and sets up the challenge.
+Player enters their name, Yassine introduces the challenge

-Each round:

-Player chooses Rock, Paper, or Scissors

-Yassine randomly chooses

-The round result is displayed

-Scores are updated
+Each round announces the round winner and updates the score

-Draws are announced but do not count toward the 3-round total, allowing for extra rounds if necessary.
+Draws are displayed but don’t count toward total wins

-After 3 rounds (or more if needed), the winner is declared and awarded the crown:
+After minimum 3 rounds, the game ensures a clear winner

-Player wins → "CONGRATS <name>!
-You beat Yassine and take the crown 👑"

-Yassine wins → "Yassine dominates the game and takes the crown 👑.
-Better luck next time, <name>!"
+Improved messages for winning and losing rounds, more fun and interactive

-🛠️ Concepts Used
+🛠️ Concepts Practiced

 Loops (while)